 The Coalition shall provide surface and groundwater exceedance reports if monitoring results show exceedances of applicable numeric water quality objectives and/or water quality benchmarks.
 For each surface or groundwater quality objective exceeded at a monitoring location, the Coalition shall submit an Exceedance Report to the Colorado River Basin Water Board.
-The Coalition shall evaluate all of its monitoring data and determine exceedances no later than 14 business days after receiving the laboratory analytical reports for an event.
+The Coalition shall evaluate all of its monitoring data and determine exceedances no later than 14 business days after receiving the final laboratory analytical reports for the event that triggered the exceedance.
 Upon determining an exceedance, the Coalition shall send the Exceedance Report by email to the Coalition's designated Colorado River Basin Water Board staff contact by the next business day.